-Most people don't have that kind of set up, which is why I recommend butchering your meat as soon as possible and get it in the freezer.
+Most people don't have that kind of setup, which is why I recommend butchering your meat as soon as possible and getting it in the freezer.
 The delay you have between field and freezer is going to age the meat a bit anyway.
 The care you take with the meat will improve the taste markedly, and if it is a little tough, you can fix that by cooking the meat using longer, slower cooking times, and moist methods.

 Using a Cooler to Age Meat

 You can use a cooler and ice to age your meat.
 Again, this can be tricky if you can't keep the temperature consistent and keep the meat dry.
 Quarter the meat, reserving the backstraps and tenderloins for the freezer.
 You will need enough ice to lay the quarters on and enough ice to cover the meat to keep it cold.
 Keep the meat as dry as possible while on ice by unplugging the cooler to allow the water to drain out of it.
 (Obviously, you'll need to have the cooler in a place where it can drain.)
 Use a thermometer on the meat to ensure it stays at the proper temperature.
 Age for one day up to a week.
 Pat dry and butcher as normal when done.